awiones/cat-chat.github.io/README.md

 ## Contributing

+Contributions are welcome!
+If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue.

+- **Fork the Repository**: Create a personal copy of the repository on GitHub.
+- **Make Changes**: Implement your changes and test them locally.
+- **Submit a Pull Request**: Describe your changes and submit a pull request for review.

 Feel free to use, modify, and build upon this project.
 If you make any improvements or modifications, please give credit to the original creator.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

+Made with ❤️ by Awiones